ziosante/GetExtIP/README.md

 # GetExtIP
-Get external IP for AmigaOS
-A simple program that gets your external IP
+Get external IP for AmigaOS.
+A simple program that gets your external IP Compiles with vbcc

 REQUIREMENTS